 Modern agriculture, with its diversity and specialization, requires accurate communication between industry leaders and the public.
-Education in Agricultural Communications prepares students to provide that necessary communications link mixing the most current media platforms with traditional photography, reporting and newswriting, or research report writing.
-Opportunities are also available for the student to develop a double-major program with other departments in the College of Agricultural Sciences and Natural Resources
+Education in agricultural communications prepares students to provide the necessary communications link mixing the most current media platforms with traditional

-By majoring in agricultural communications, students gain communications education with industry specific classes in advertising and public relations, web design, magazine writing and production, radio and television broadcasting,
+By majoring in agricultural communications, students gain communications education with industry specific classes in advertising and public relations, Web design, magazine writing and production, radio and television broadcasting, photography, reporting and newswriting, or research report writing.